msinton/random/Scala-3/blog.md

 ## main

-Scala 3 introduces a new way to declare an entry point for a program with `@main` annotation.
+Scala 3 introduces a new way to declare an entry point for a program with the `@main` annotation.

 ```scala
 @main def programEntyPoint(): Unit = {